GREATDANELADY.COM

 • BacPakPlus Probiotics - it's potent and helps to cut the foam in bloat.
 Use 1 tablespoon in tepid temp water (10-15 cc) or mix in yogurt and put down the dog's mouth.

-• Ox-E-Drops - diluted (1 teaspoon+1 cup of water ) pulled some up into a syringe and squirted down the throat...careful you do not want aspiration pnemonia so have our vet show you how to do this.
+• Ox-E-Drops - diluted (1 teaspoon+1 cup of water ) pulled some up into a syringe and squirted down the throat...careful you do not want aspiration pneumonia so have our vet show you how to do this.

 When in doubt - go to the vet.
 When traveling to dog shows have the bloat kit and these things with you in your first aid kit.
 Now pack this up, put a way and just relax because you are prepared IF something would happen.
-I find being prepared is the greatest deterent for an emergency.
+I find being prepared is the greatest deterrent for an emergency.

-Accpuncture and Bloat - By C.A.
+Acupuncture and Bloat - By C.A.
 Krowzack, DVM

 This article is reprinted here with the kind permission of theGreat Lakes Irish Wolfhound Association and Dr. Chris Krowzack.